sakettt114/quickClinique/DEPLOYMENT_GUIDE.md

 ## Vercel Deployment Setup

+### ⚠️ IMPORTANT: If you're getting 404 errors, follow these steps:

+1. **Delete your current Vercel deployment** and redeploy with the new configuration
+2. **Make sure all environment variables are set** in Vercel dashboard
+3. **Check the build logs** in Vercel dashboard for any errors

 ### 1. Environment Variables
 You need to set the following environment variables in your Vercel dashboard: